-Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completed quizzes or assignments in class.
-Students should be prepared to take notes over lecture material if they choose.
+Students should come to class prepared for taking notes and completing quizzes or assignments in class.
 You may use your computer for this course content only in the classroom.
-Follow student conduct guidelines for appropriate use of electronics in the classroom.
+Follow the student conduct guidelines for appropriate use of electronics in the classroom.
 Due to COVID we may have to meet virtually at some point.
 Please have a plan prepared as to how to meet via computer for this course.
-You will need to have access to a computer and it will need to have a camera and a microphone.
+You will need to have access to a computer, and it will need to have a camera and a microphone.
 When we meet virtually it will be Microsoft Teams, Blackboard Collaborate or Zoom.
-In the event that we must meet in the virtual setting please notify me if you do not have a computer to use.
+In the event we must meet in the virtual setting please notify me if you do not have a computer to use.

-ATTENDANCE POLICY (READ CAREFULLY)
+ATTENDANCE POLICY

-Students are expected to attend all classes in order to be successful in a course.
+Students are expected to attend all classes to be successful in a course.
 Learning is fostered in the classroom environment.
 Missing even one lecture/class activity can negatively impact student performance; therefore, classroom attendance is mandatory, and students are accountable to attend and be on time for class.
 Students must be in their seat ready for class at the scheduled time.

 Attendance is taken for each class by signature page or via a verbal roll call by the instructor; it may be taken several times during a class period.
 A student who is not present at any point when attendance is taken will be marked "absent."
 A student is not allowed to disrupt the class due to tardiness.
 A student who is late and arrives after the door is closed may come into the classroom quietly to hear the lecture, BUT the student will still be marked as "absent".
 Students who are late for an exam will not be allowed to take the exam and are counted as "absent".
 Students who do not return to class after an exam are counted as "absent."
 If the student is asked to leave the classroom for any reason (sleeping, talking or other inappropriate behavior), the student is given an absence.
-Students who "forget" to sign in are counted as absent.
+Students who "forget" to sign in are counted absent.

-A student who exceeds 2 absences in this course does not meet the course objectives and will be withdrawn from the Vocational Nursing Program
+A student who exceeds 2 absences in this course does not meet the course objectives and will be withdrawn from the Vocational Nursing Program\

-If the student has a documented emergency that leads to exceeding 2 absences, the student will be responsible for notifying the instructor.
+\If the student has a documented emergency that leads to exceeding 2 absences, the student will be responsible for notifying the instructor.
 The student must present evidence to the VESC regarding the reasons for all absences.
 The VESC will review and determine if a true emergency existed for each of the absences.
 Failure to plan (childcare, transportation, traffic, tardiness) is not an eligible emergency.
 There are absences available in each course in case one of these needs arises.
 However, exceeding absences is grounds for dismissal.
 Should you use an absence, please be aware that if you encounter a true emergency later in the semester and you have already used your absence for a non-emergency, the attendance policy will be upheld, and you may be dismissed from the VNP.
 The decision of the VESC committee is final.